 To assist our compensation committee, Mercer conducts marketplace reviews of the compensation we pay to our executive officers.
 It gathers marketplace compensation data on total compensation, which consists of annual salary, annual incentives, long-term incentives, pay mix and other key statistics.
-This data was collected and analyzed during 2020.
 The marketplace compensation data provides a point of reference for our compensation committee, but our compensation committee ultimately makes subjective compensation decisions based on all of the factors described above.

-For 2020, Mercer used a marketplace peer group of externally managed companies of a similar size and industry focus to Cannae.
-The peer group consisting of similarly sized companies was based on a total asset range of 1/2 to 2 times the 2020 total assets for Cannae (which at the time was estimated to be approximately \$3.7 billion).
+For 2021, Mercer assessed companies of similar size and industry focus to Cannae and recommended changes to Cannae's peer group to reflect changes in the size of both Cannae and some companies in the previous peer group.
+The peer group consisting of similarly sized companies was based on a total asset range of 1/2 to 2 times the 2021 total assets for Cannae (which at the time was estimated to be approximately \$3.7 billion).